Ingest OTLP logs

 Map in body

-In this case, the content is converted to a JSON string.
+In this case, the Body field of the input log record is converted to a JSON string.

 Input